Aymen-Tirchi/op-stack-deployer/README.md

 9. Get some ETH on your Rollup

-To get the address of your rollup run the following command
+To get the address of your Rollup run the following command
 ```bash
 go run get_rollup_address/get_rollup_address.go
 ```
-and know you can fund your rollup address with some ETH.
+and now you can fund your rollup address with some ETH.
 It may take up to 5 minutes for that ETH to appear in your wallet on L2.

-Congratulations, You have a complete OP Stack based EVM Rollup.
+Congratulations, You have a complete OP Stack-based EVM Rollup.

 10. Use your Rollup